NIH/NIDDK T32 DK007202

-The Raz laboratory analyzes the interaction of innate immunity with microbial agents.
-In particular, studies of the role of microbial products in the activation and inhibition of mucosal inflammation.
-They have characterized the immune profile induced by TLR ligands, such as LPS, lipopeptides or bacterial DNA at mucosal sites, and analyzed the impact of these ligands on experimental colitis (e.g. DSS-, TNBS-, and oxazolone-induced colitis).
-Future projects will identify the mechanisms behind these diverse effects and its relationships to health and disease states.
-His laboratory offers excellent projects and an exciting environment for postdoctoral trainees with an interest in learning and applying state-of-the-art approaches to translational science.
+Dr. Eyal Raz's laboratory analyzes the interaction of innate immunity with microbial agents.
+In particular, he studies the role of microbial products in the activation and inhibition of mucosal inflammation.
+Recently, they have characterized the immune profile induced by TLR ligands, such as LPS, lipopeptides or bacterial DNA at mucosal sites and analyzed the impact of these ligands on experimental colitis.
+Ongoing projects explore the mechanisms behind these diverse effects and its relationship to health and disease states.
+Dr. Raz's results indicate that each of these ligands has a different profile and different impact on the outcome of experimental colitis.

 William Sandborn, MD - UCSD